SIKKA Art Fair

 The SIKKA Art Fair is an annual event created by Dubai Culture & Arts Authority in 2011 as a commissioned art exhibition to showcase emerging artists from the United Arab Emirates.
 Originally focused on visual arts only but later widened its scope to cover film screenings, music, talks and workshops.
 Sikka takes place in Al Fahidi Historical Neighbourhood (al Bastakiya), The Arabic word sikka means alleyway.

+In its tenth iteration in 2022, Sikka expanded its scope to encompass a broader array of multidisciplinary practices, compared to its predecessors.
+This edition places a significant emphasis on design-oriented initiatives and technology-driven artworks.
+Moreover, Sikka introduced more immersive installations that combine multimedia elements, including video and photography, with research-based projects.